naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

    aws sts get-caller-identity --query "Account" --output text
    ```
    > You can also get this from the web console using the URL provided in your email from RHDP.

    Specify this in the **AWS account ID** and click **Next**.
 Image Builder will push the image to a Red Hat-owned AWS account and share it with the account ID you specify.
    ![image-builder-2](images/image-builder-2.png)
 4. Leave the default Registration method selected.
-If you already have an Activation Key available to use, click **Next** and skip to Step 5.
+If you already have an Activation Key available to use, select it, click **Next**, and skip to Step 5.
 Otherwise, let's go create one in [Remote Host Configuration](https://console.redhat.com/settings/connector/activation-keys)
    * Click **Create activation key**, make the following selections and click **Create**:
       ![activation-key](images/activation-key.png)
 5. Leave the default File system configuration and click **Next**